mikebrady/sps-alsa-explore/README.md

 $ make
 ```
 ## Use and Sample Output
+Note that the user running this tool must be a member of the `audio` group, or must be the `root` user.
-To run it from the directory in which it was compiled:
+To run this tool from the directory in which it was compiled:
 ```
 $ ./sps-alsa-explore
 > Device:              "hw:Headphones"